The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 Despite the fact that we see the effect of price transparency all around us on a daily basis, somehow when we discuss healthcare the fact the market has almost no price transparency at all rarely seems to bother most people.

 We spend serious time shopping for the most insignificant of things.
 My wife and I have spent hours researching light fixtures for our bathroom to find the best pricing on the style we want.
 Heck, we still haven’t bought a new couch – after years of shopping.

 Why would people NOT shop when they’re considering buying healthcare services – if they could?
-Especially when healthcare can often cost thousands of dollars (and are the number one expense that drive people into bankruptcy…)?
+Especially when healthcare can often cost thousands of dollars (and is the number one expense that drive people into bankruptcy…)

-The fact that these myths involve supposed insurmountable hurdles in market approaches is used to support claims that it is “impossible” to have a functioning healthcare market.
+The fact that these myths involve supposed insurmountable hurdles in market approaches is used to support claims there is no way to have a functioning healthcare market.